olliesharp5/panem-survey/README.md

 * Survey_information

-If the user inputted "a" to the terminal at the start section the survey information section will display.
+If the user inputs "a" to the terminal at the start section the survey information section will display.
 This section informs users how to submit their data to the survey and provides more information about the benefits and use of the survey.
 The terminal then prompts the user to input "y" to continue or "n" to return to the start section.

 ![survey_information]()